NUWCDIVNPT/stig-manager/docs/the-project/DockerHub_Readme.md

 ```
 - STIG Manager will wait for MySQL and Keycloak to become ready
 - When MySQL is ready, STIG Manager will perform an initial migration and create the necessary schema objects.
-- STIG Manager will then connect to [DoD Cyber Exchange](https://public.cyber.mil) and import the latest STIG Library Compilation and any available SCAP content.
 - When STIG Manager is ready to handle requests, it will output a JSON log entry similar to:
 ```
 {"date":"2022-02-18T18:25:50.749Z","level":3,"component":"index","type":"started","data":{"durationS":0.956811184,"port":"54000","api":"/api","client":"/","documentation":"/docs","swagger":"/api-docs"}}